tensorflow/tfx/docs/guide/cli.md

         migration.
     -   From TFX 0.27, kubeflow doesn't create these metadata files in local filesystem.
 However, see below for other files that kubeflow creates.
--   (Kubeflow only) Dockerfile, build.yaml, *pipeline_name*.tar.gz
+-   (Kubeflow only) Dockerfile and a container image
     -   Kubeflow Pipelines requires two kinds of input for a pipeline.
 These files are generated by TFX in the current directory.
     -   One is a container image which will be used to run components in the pipeline.
-This container image is built when a pipeline for Kubeflow Pipelines is created using TFX CLI.
-TFX uses [skaffold](https://skaffold.dev/) to build container images.
+This container image is built when a pipeline for Kubeflow Pipelines is created or updated with `--build-image` flag.
+TFX CLI will generate `Dockerfile` if not exists, and will build and push a container image to the registry specified in KubeflowDagRunnerConfig.
-        `Dockerfile` and `build.yaml` is generated by TFX and passed to skaffold.(These file names are fixed and cannot be changed for now.)
-    -   TFX CLI *compiles* given pipeline definitions into a format for Kubeflow Pipelines understands.
-The result of compilation is stored as `_pipeline_name_.tar.gz`.
-This filename can be customized using `--package-path` flag.